MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

 ### View the System.AddComputerForm form

-To view the form, follow these steps:
+To view the System.AddComputerForm form, follow these steps:

 1. In the Authoring Tool, expand **Forms** in the **Management Pack Explorer** pane.
 Right-click the **System.AddComputerForm** form, and select **Customize** to open the form in the authoring pane.
 2. In the authoring pane, ensure that the **Details** pane is visible.
 If it isn't visible, select **View**, and select **Details Window**.